what prehistoric reptile was discovered in Argentina

 The Death Dragon, as scientists dubbed the new species, hunted prey about 86 million years ago.

-When extended, its wings measured nine meters from end to end.
+When outstretched, its wings measured nine meters from end to end.
 The size of the predator is “terrifying”, Leonardo Ortiz, the scientist behind the discovery, told the BBC.

 “This species was similar in height to a giraffe,” says Ortiz, with a wingspan that “defies the limits of our biological understanding.”